Downland, Forest, Heathland, Meadow

 Couples, Experienced Walkers, Group, Solo Walkers

-Suitable for those with some previous navigation experience, this three-day course combines the Bronze and Silver Awards, so that the Bronze training is covered on the first day, with the Silver training and assessment on the second and third days respectively.
+Suitable for those with some previous navigation and map reading experience, this three-day course combines the NNAS Bronze and Silver Awards, so that the Bronze training is covered on the first day, with the Silver training and assessment on the second and third days respectively.

 NNAS Awards are ideal for DofE supervisors, DofE Bronze award candidates, teachers and leaders who either do not hold national governing body awards, or are developing skills towards them (e.g. Lowland Leader, Mountain Leader), leisure walkers, photographers, horse riders, cyclists or anyone who works in lowland countryside.
 Some map reading experience is required to attend this course as is a degree of personal fitness.

-We are proud to have been running NNAS courses for the past eight years and are recognised as one of the region’s leading providers.
+We are proud to have been running NNAS courses for the past nine years and are recognised as one of the region’s leading providers.